DMCApps/NavigationFragment/ReadMe.md

 ##Future Plans and Examples

 ###Complete Features in 'develop' Branch
+- No longer a need for the setNavigationManager(NavigationManagerFragment) method.
+The NavigationFragmentManager is now smart enough to look at it's parent (or parent's parent, etc.) until it finds a NavigationManagerFragment to use.
 - Change ActionBarManager to use the getSupportActionBar() method when setting the title.
-- Save the title in a variable and allow retrieval through getTitle()
+- Save the title in a variable and allow retrieval through getTitle().
 - Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
+- Added in protection against getFragmentAtIndex( > stackSize) by checking and returning null.
 - Expose the current stack size.

 ###In Progress